-DIRECTV STREAM is currently the only live TV streaming service that has YES Network.
+DIRECTV STREAM is currently the only live TV streaming service that has YES Network in 2022.
 Subscribers can use an Amazon Fire TV Stick, Roku, Apple TV and Google Chromecast with Google TV to watch.

-YES Network used to be pretty common among live TV streaming services.
+YES Network is a regional sports network that used to be pretty common among live TV streaming services.

-Now, DIRECTV STREAM is the only option for watching New York Yankees or Brooklyn Nets games without a cable or satellite provider.
+Now, DIRECTV STREAM is the only option for watching New York Yankees, Brooklyn Nets, New York City FC, or New York Liberty games without a cable or satellite provider.

 DIRECTV STREAM still has one advantage over paying for DIRECTV, Cox or Spectrum.

-When you sign up, you can subscribe month to month and cancel whenever you want.
+When you sign up for a 5-day free trial, you can subscribe month to month and cancel whenever you want.

-So if you’re looking to cut the cord, but still watch NBA or MLB games, you should consider whether its pros outweigh its cons.
+So if you’re looking to cut the cord, but still watch NBA or MLB games, you should consider whether the pros of streaming YES Network without cable TV outweigh its cons.

-Subscribers get three months of HBO Max free before the $14.99-per-month rate kicks in.
+Subscribers to DIRECTV STREAM can get three months of HBO Max, Cinemax, Showtime and EPIX for free before the regular monthly rate kicks in.